 We may have been wearing them since we were small boys, but that’s not to say that all of us have yet mastered the art of short pants.
 The length is, we cannot stress enough, vital.
 The best advice?
 Go for a tailored pair that falls a few inches above the knee.

 No longer the preserve of preppies and Wimbledon changing rooms, the new breed of polo T-shirt is infinitely more stylish than its billowing predecessors.
-Skip the loose-fitting, heavily-logoed and garishly patterned options, though, in favour of more elegant plain designs.
+Skip the loose-fitting, heavily logoed and garishly patterned options, though, in favour of more elegant plain designs.
 Take care, too, to ensure that the fit is right - slim-fitting but not clinging –and you’ll have a right to bare arms all summer.
+Why not take a look at our Gant Sunfaded Pique Short Sleeve polo shirts?
+Available in a range of colours, they are a staple piece for your summer wardrobe.

 Whether for form (looking good) or function (protection from the sun’s glare), no summer is complete without a pair of sunglasses.
 While you can, of course, drop the best part of a week’s salary on a pair of designer shades, there’s a great choice of wallet-friendly frames that will do the job for the next few months.